 Trauma databases of two pediatric trauma centers, Children's Colorado (an American College of Surgeons-verified Level I Regional Pediatric Trauma Center) and Denver Health Medical Center (an ACS-verified Level II Pediatric Trauma Center) were queried for the following parameters:

-The team later identified children whose zip codes fell within the two adjacent cities of Denver or Aurora, where 20 percent of the state’s population live.
-Eighty percent of traumatically injured children in Denver or Aurora went to one of the two hospitals featured in the study.
+The team later identified children whose zip codes fell within the two adjacent cities of Denver or Aurora, where 20% of the state's population live.
+Approximately 80% of traumatically injured children in Denver or Aurora went to one of the two hospitals featured in the study.

 The team used Choropleth maps to identify outlier zip codes for pediatric traumatic injuries in the two cities.
 The 2010 census zip code demographics were used for comparison.